Chemtakano/SAXS_BL40B2_analysis/README.md

 The calculation results are obtained as a csv file for each sample.
 Absolute scattering intensity correction is not performed.

-Please use this code at your own risk.
+Please use this code at your own responsibility.

+This code can work on Jyupyter Notebook.
+When you use this, copy and paste on the Jupyter Notebook, please.